 After the safety switch is reset it will be necessary to press the "A" button on the operator interface to return to the start up screen.
 Pressing "B" on the operator interface at this time will open the alarm contacts.
-Button "C" will always change the display to the set-up screen when a fault screen is displayed.

-Cutter or Pump Overload.
-The interface will display the message shown below if the water pump overload protection trips open.
+Cutter or Pump Overload: The interface will display the message shown below if the water pump overload protection trips open.
 The machine will stop immediately, and the overload reset button located on the motor starter must be depressed.

-When the overload has been reset the interface will display "PUMP OL: OK".
+When the overload has been reset the interface will display "OL OK".
 It will be necessary to press "A" on the operator interface to restart the machine.
 The cutter overload fault display operates identically to the pump overload displays.